Send email for updates

 Instead of telling addiction treatment providers what to do to qualify for funding, the US state of Delaware set recruitment and engagement targets and largely left the methods up to the services.
 Result: more and more engaging treatment without stifling innovation.

-In the USA, until 2002 Delaware's Division of Substance Abuse and Mental Health negotiated traditional contracts with addiction service providers, reimbursing them for the costs of approved treatment activities.
+Summary In the USA, until 2002 Delaware's Division of Substance Abuse and Mental Health negotiated traditional contracts with addiction service providers, reimbursing them for the costs of approved treatment activities.
 In 2002, all outpatient programmes were switched to contracts which instead rewarded the meeting of performance standards in terms of the recruitment and engagement of patients.
 Certain core services Such as the use of the Addiction Severity Index (ASI) for assessments, group, individual and family counselling, screening and referral for HIV, other infectious diseases and mental illnesses, and evidence of cultural competence in the delivery of these services. commonly accepted as necessary for adequate care of public sector addiction clients were specified in advance, and providers were asked to identify at least one evidence-based practice Most chose motivational interviewing and/or cognitive-behavioural therapy. and establish their ability to implement it.
 They were also required to take on any patients seeking treatment which met the criteria for their programmes.
 Beyond these basics, services were more or less free to meet the performance targets however they thought best.
 The most fundamental target was to recruit sufficient patients to run at 80% (later 90%) capacity.
 Payments to services were cut if they failed to meet these targets, and further incentive payments could only be earned once recruitment targets had been met.
 These further payments were made on the basis of the proportions of patients attending a set minimum of treatment sessions at different phases of a programme, and the number who satisfactorily completed Defined as active participation in treatment for a minimum of 60 days, achievement of major treatment goals, and submitting a minimum of four consecutive weekly urine samples free from illegal drugs and alcohol. the programme.

 During a six-month run-in period, training was offered to providers, and provider-commissioner meetings established closer relationships and identified administrative barriers to meeting the targets.
 To meet these, all services learnt one or more of the selected evidence-based practices.
 Beyond this they adopted several methods All streamlined admission procedures, reducing the data collection burden and focusing early sessions on meeting patients’ needs and promoting engagement.
 All also extended their hours of operation and some opened satellite offices.
 Several altered their physical environments to make them more attractive and inviting. to make it easier for patients to access the service and to encourage their participation, creating more ‘user-friendly’ services which required less effort from, and were more attractive to, the patients.
 Some also rewarded staff for helping the service meet its targets.